HardToFindAUniqueUserName/hangman229/README.md

 'ask_for_input()' will loop until it receives valid input.
 Valid input is a single alphabetic letter.
 'ask_for_input()' then checks if the letter is in the word by calling the function 'check_guess(guess)'.
 'check_guess(guess)' reports if the letter is in the word or not.
 ___
+## Installation Instructions
+The project can be downloaded from this GitHub repository.
+It comprises a number of python files and this README file.
+You should download the latest working version of the game (milestone_5.py).
+All other python files are development files, retained for training purposes.
+___
 ## User Instructions
 Start the game from the command line by typing 'python milestone_5.py'.